Romulo Kintanar: NPA leader

+As NPA-GC Chief, Kintanar approved the forming of working relations with the Japanese Red Army (JRA) in April 1986.
+The alliance with the JRA by the NPA-GC facilitated the deployment of NPA-GC cadre Eddie Quitoriano to various foreign missions in search of international solidarity for the NPA from 1986 to 1990.
+The NPA-GC formed clandestine connections with the Workers' Party of Korea, Libya's Muammar Gaddafi, the Nicaraguan Sandinistas, and Palestinian armed movements during this period.

+Kintanar himself visited Pyongyang in North Korea with a CPP-NPA delegation in October 1986 to help arrange the training of NPA officers in anti-tank, anti-aircraft, and urban warfare.
+The NPA-GC also arranged the shipment of weapons and armaments from North Korea in July 1987, but the operation failed with the ship turning back before reaching the Philippine coast due to fear of interception.

 Arrests

 The Philippine government placed a reward of P150,000 ($7,500) for Kintanar's capture.
 In March 1988, he was arrested in a military raid along with his wife Joy and three other CPP officials in San Juan, Metro Manila.
 He was detained at Camp Crame but escaped along with Gloria in November while attending a birthday party for one of the prison wardens inside the camp.
 As a member of the CPP's central committee, a $17,800 reward was issued for Kintanar's recapture.
 The couple were recaptured in August 1991 at the Makati Medical Center, where he was seeking treatment for high blood pressure.